socameron/lcwgs-lupine/README.md

 1. First load Python and create and a virtual environment.

 ```
-# We create a virtual environment in the scratch folder.
-I still haven't figured out if it's a better idea to do this in your home directory.
+# We create a virtual environment in the login node.
-cd scratch
 module load python/3.10
-virtual --no-download ENV
+virtualenv --no-download ENV

 # Just labelled the virtual environment folder as 'ENV'
 # Activate virtual environment